 Timetabled Teaching Activities: Nine 1-hour lectures + nine 2-hour workshops.

-Other Activities: An optional (but strongly encouraged) field trip to the Small Press Publisher’s Fair held in Conway Hall (in Bloomsbury, London) on the third weekend of November.
+Other Activities: An optional (but strongly encouraged) field trip to the Small Press Publisher’s Fair held in Conway Hall (in Bloomsbury, London) on the second weekend of November.
 [NOTE: the 2021 Small Publishers Fair has unfortunately been cancelled.
 You can consult this listLink opens in a new window of publishers participating in the 2019 fair.]
-Attendance at associated Warwick Thursdays talks is also encouraged.
+Attendance at associated Warwick Thursdays talks (in the WWP/ SCAPVC) is also encouraged.

 Assessment: this module will be assessed through both critical and creative work: a review of a small (preferably local) press accounting for 10% of the module mark; a mid-term essay (due after Reading Week) on a topic in the history and theory of print culture accounting for 30% of the module mark; and a small press publishing project that incorporates 2,000 words of writing in a variety of editorial and creative genres (Editor's Note or Introduction, Manifesto, Review, Essay, Story, Poem, Jacket Blurb, Blog entry) accounting for 60% of the module mark.